PoisotLab/ms_metaweb_perspectives/README.md

 represented by phylogeny, abundance, or functional traits.
-Using phylogeny as a source of information assumes (or strives to capture) the action of evolutionary processes on network structure, which at least for food webs have been well documented **TK REF**; similarly, the use of functional traits assumes that interactions can be infered from the knowledge of trait-matching rules, which is similarly well supported in the empirical literature **TK REF**.
-Relating this information to an embedding rather than a list of networks measures would allow to capture their effect on the more fundamental aspects of network structure;
+Using phylogeny as a source of information assumes (or strives to capture) the action of evolutionary processes on network structure, which at least for food webs have been well documented [@DallaRiva2016ExpEvo; @Stouffer2007EviExi; @Stouffer2012EvoCon];
+similarly, the use of functional traits assumes that interactions can be infered from the knowledge of trait-matching rules, which is similarly well supported in the empirical literature [@Bartomeus2013UndLin; @Bartomeus2016ComFra;
-conversely, the absence of a phylogenetic or functional signal may suggest that evolutionary/trait processes are not strong drivers of network structure, therefore opening a new way to perform hypothesis testing.
+@Gravel2013InfFoo].
+Relating this information to an embedding rather than a list of networks measures would allow to capture their effect on the more fundamental aspects of network structure; conversely, the absence of a phylogenetic or functional signal may suggest that evolutionary/trait processes are not strong drivers of network structure, therefore opening a new way to perform hypothesis testing.

 Before moving further, it is important to clarify the epistemic status of node values derived from embeddings: specifically, they are *not* functional traits,